wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroService/MicroService-OpenSource-Links.md

 # Service Gateway

+- [2001-HAProxy #Project#](http://www.haproxy.org/): HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.

+- [2013-Tengine #Project#](https://github.com/alibaba/tengine): A distribution of Nginx with some advanced features.

-- [Kong](https://getkong.org/): The open-source API Gateway and Microservices Management Layer, delivering high performance and reliability.
+- [2016-Kong #Project#](https://getkong.org/): The open-source API Gateway and Microservices Management Layer, delivering high performance and reliability.

+- [2016-VeryNginx #Project#](https://github.com/alexazhou/VeryNginx): A very powerful and friendly nginx base on lua-nginx-module( openresty ) which provide WAF, Control Panel, and Dashboards.

 * [2018-HTTPS Portal #Project#](https://github.com/SteveLTN/https-portal): A fully automated HTTPS server powered by Nginx, Let's Encrypt and Docker.

-- [Træfik](https://github.com/containous/traefik): Træfik (pronounced like traffic) is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
+- [2018-Træfik #Project#](https://github.com/containous/traefik): Træfik (pronounced like traffic) is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.

 ## SSO